-Prerequisite: No previous study of Spanish, or placement by the foreign language placement exam.
+Prerequisite: No previous study of Spanish, or placement as per the information under the Language and Culture section of the Northwestern Core Learning categories.

 SPA 112LA - Beginning Spanish Language and Culture

 (4 credits) (NWCore option under Language and Culture) Combined study of language and culture.
 Building on their previously acquired learning of Spanish, students will compare and contrast dominant US culture with major themes of Hispanic culture and gain insight in how culture infuses both life and language alike.
 Novice study of language in a communicative context.
 Emphasis upon integration of developing language skills with cultural understanding and sensitivity in oral communication settings.